Putin orders partial military call-up, sparking protests

 In his seven-minute nationally televised address, Putin also warned the West that he isn’t bluffing over using everything at his disposal to protect Russia — an apparent reference to his nuclear arsenal.
 He has previously told the West not to back Russia against the wall and has rebuked NATO countries for supplying weapons to Ukraine.

-The Kremlin has struggled to replenish its troops in Ukraine, reaching out for volunteers.
-There have even been reports of widespread recruitment in prisons.
+The Kremlin has struggled to replenish its troops in Ukraine; there have even been reports of widespread recruitment in prisons.

 The total number of reservists to be called up could be as high as 300,000, officials said.
 However, Putin’s decree authorizing the partial mobilization, which took effect immediately, offered few details, raising suspicions that the draft could be broadened at any moment.
 Notably, one clause was kept secret.

-Despite Russia’s harsh laws against criticizing the military and the war, there were protests across the country.
-More than 800 Russians were arrested in anti-war protests in 37 Russian cities, including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.
+Despite Russia’s harsh laws against criticizing the military and the war, protests erupted across the country.
+More than 800 Russians were arrested in anti-war demonstrations in 37 cities, including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.

 An Associated Press crew in Moscow witnessed at least a dozen arrests in the first 15 minutes of a protest in the capital.

-Asked whether protesting would help, one Muscovite who declined to give their name said: “It won’t help, but it’s my civic duty to express my stance.
+“I’m not afraid.
+I’m not afraid of anything.
+The most valuable thing that they can take from us is the life of our children.
+I won’t give them life of my child,” said on Muscovite who declined to give her name.
+Asked whether protesting would help, she said: “It won’t help, but it’s my civic duty to express my stance.
 No to war!”

-“Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
+The Vesna opposition movement called for protests, saying: “Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
 What will they be dying for?
-What will mothers and children be crying for?” the Vesna opposition movement said, calling for protests.
+What will mothers and children be crying for?”

 As protest calls circulated online, the Moscow prosecutor’s office warned that organizing or participating in such actions could lead to up to 15 years in prison.
 Authorities issued similar warnings ahead of other protests recently.
-Wednesday’s were the first nationwide antiwar protests since the war began in late February.
+Wednesday’s were the first nationwide anti-war protests since the fighting began in late February.

+Other Russians responded by trying to leave the country, and flights out quickly became booked.

+In Armenia, Sergey arrived with his 17-year-old son, saying they had prepared for such a scenario.
+Another Russian, Valery, said his wife’s family lives in Kyiv, and mobilization is out of the question for him “just for the moral aspect alone.”
+Both men declined to give their last names.

 The state communication watchdog Roskomnadzor also warned media that access to their websites would be blocked for transmitting “false information” about the mobilization.
 It was unclear exactly what that meant.